threefoldfoundation/www_threefold_io/content/node/index.md

 |||

-#### <span class="text-xl subtitle">A CLOUD ENGINE FOR THE NEW INTERNET</span>
+#### <span class="text-xl subtitle">BE THE INTERNET.</span>

 ## **Host a Node on <br>TFGrid 4.0**

 <br>

-Becoming a host involves providing compute, storage, and network resources to the grid.
-By deploying our nodes, you enable anyone, anywhere in the world, to run workloads on your nodes.
+Becoming a host involves providing cloud, data, and network resources to the grid. <br>

+By deploying your nodes, you enable anyone, anywhere in the world to host their digital life on your infrastructure in all safety.

 <br>